-My name is Dan Turner, and I'm an Interaction and Product Designer based in lovely and active Oakland, CA. Design is how something works, so I design.
-And I design and lead teams to collaborate on gaining insight and building delightful things.
+Hi!
+My name is Dan Turner, and I'm an Interaction and Product Designer based in lovely and active Oakland, CA.

 My story?
 I'm a graduate of MIT and the UC Berkeley School of Information with a background in journalism.
 I'm a strong advocate for the user part of user-centered design.
 My past work has taught me to question assumptions while being able to ask people to explain things to me as though I were five years old.
 Try it.
 It's a good way to learn and to make a connection.

 In addition, I've taught UX at San Francisco State University and for MPICT.org, where I trained community college instructors on how to model their own design programs.
 If you want to hear my opinions on the practice of UX, you can find things I've written in UX Magazine, The Pastry Box Project, Boxes and Arrows, and A List Apart; I was also a chapter co-author of the ASIS&T Book of the Year, The Discipline of Organizing.
-You can probably find me tweeting at @ddt and participating and moderating the User Experience Design Slack Group, for which I also organize a monthly meetup.
+You can probably find me tweeting at @ddt.

 Critical thinking is a key part of my work, and a key part of what I'll bring to any project or product.
 Too often we get caught up in building, or applying a cool new tool, without asking the basic questions of, "What problem does this solve, for whom, and how do we know this?"